open-ephys/commutator-docs/source/user-guide/automatic-control/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-This method requires a computer with sufficient graphics processing capabilities and training a network to track your animal.
+This method requires a computer with sufficient graphics processing capabilities and training a network to track your animal and extract orientation data.
 Follow the :ref:`computer_vision` guide

 .. toctree::
     :hidden: